MicrosoftDocs/win32/desktop-src/Controls/ttm-addtool.md

 Returns **TRUE** if successful, or **FALSE** otherwise.

-## Remakrs
+## Remarks

-Although the name of the message implicitly indicates the "addition of a tool", it must be made clear that this message merely records a set of specific settings for what is called "a tool", however a ToolTip can be displayed even when there is no "tool" itself (a visual control with a handle), for this reason this message should be interpreted as "add a set of specific settings for the display of a ToolTip ".
+Although the name of the message implicitly indicates the "addition of a tool", it must be made clear that this message merely records a set of specific settings for what is called "a tool", however a ToolTip can be displayed even when there is no "tool" itself (a visual control with a handle).
+For this reason, this message should be interpreted as "add a set of specific settings for the display of a ToolTip ".
 A ToolTip window can be displayed in several different ways and each of these ways can be registered via the TTM_ADDTOOL message.

 ## Requirements